celestiaorg/networks/celestia-node.md

 celestia light init --headers.trusted-peer /ip4/46.101.22.123/tcp/2121/p2p/12D3KooWD5wCBJXKQuDjhXFjTFMrZoysGVLtVht5hMoVbSLCbV22 --headers.trusted-hash 97682277DE3BA40176315102934EDB51CD9727FE31253C326F1F9581E14E2479
 ```

-2. Start the light client
+2. Start the Light Node
 ```sh
 celestia light start
 ```
-Now, the Celestia light client will start syncing headers.
-After sync is finished, light client will do data availability sampling(DAS) from the full node.
+Now, the Celestia Light Node will start syncing headers.
+After sync is finished, Light Node will do data availability sampling(DAS) from the full node.

 # Data Availability Sampling(DAS)

 ## Pre-Requisites
 This is a list of runnining components you need in order to successfully continue this chapter:
 - Celestia app
-- Celestia light client
+- Celestia Light Node

-> Note: The light client should be connected to a Celestia full node to operate correctly.
-Either deploy your own Celestia full node or connect your <b>light client</b> to an existing Celestia full node in the network
+> Note: The Light Node should be connected to a Celestia full node to operate correctly.
+Either deploy your own Celestia full node or connect your <b>Light Node</b> to an existing Celestia full node in the network

 ### Legend
 You will need 2 terminals in order to see how DASing works:
-- First terminal(FT) run light client with logs info
+- First terminal(FT) run Light Node with logs info
 - Second terminal(ST) submit payForMessage tx using celestia-app

 ## Steps